tbm/homepage/pages/debian/orion/qnap/ts-109/install.md

 notes](https://www.debian.org/releases/buster/armel/release-notes/) and
 upgrade to Debian 10 (buster).
 However, please be aware that buster currently [does *not* boot on the QNAP TS-109](../known-issues/)!
 Wait with the upgrade until this issue is resolved.
+(The issue will be resolved in Debian 10.7 on 2020-12-05.)

 In case you run into any bugs or problems, you may want to check the list of <a href = "../known-issues/">known issues and bugs</a> with Debian on the